stefanbeller/RectangleBinPack/Readme.txt

 The original code is found at https://github.com/juj/RectangleBinPack/ It is provided by Jukka Jylänki as public domain.

-The modified code here is licensed as GPLv3 or later.
+The modified code here is still licensed as public domain.

 The c++ project in the bestEnclosingRect subdirectory is a general approach to find the smallest enclosing rectangle around a